Ard3ny/ard3ny.github.io/_posts/2021-01-07-How-to-overlock-the-raspberry-pi4b.md

 ![](/assets/img/posts/2021-01-07-How-to-overlock-the-raspberry-pi4b.md/image-26.png)

-Press ctrl + o to save changed edited file and confirm with ENTER.
-Then press ctrl + x to exit from the file.
+Press "ctrl + o" to save changed edited file and confirm with ENTER.
+Then press "ctrl + x" to exit from the file.

 Now we need to reboot PI to apply the new settings.
 Type:
 ```